-The present COVID-19 outbreak brings with it a great deal of uncertainty about the future.
-We understand that at this time many clients will want to make sure that their own affairs are in good order: thinking about tax and succession planning, perhaps making or reviewing their Wills, Lasting Powers of Attorney, or Advance Care Planning arrangements.
+Even as we all begin to adjust to living with the reality of COVID-19, the pandemic continues to bring with it a great deal of uncertainty about the future.
+We continue to see many clients wanting to make sure that their own affairs are in good order: thinking about tax and succession planning, perhaps making or reviewing their Wills, Lasting Powers of Attorney, or Advance Care Planning arrangements.

-Our private client team remains ready to assist and to provide a responsive service, albeit that in line with Government guidance team members are working remotely.
-Whilst we cannot meet with clients in person at the moment, we can still liaise with existing and new clients regarding all aspects of their affairs.
-We can have meetings with you over the phone or via video conference and we can correspond by email.
-Please do not hesitate to get in touch with us.
+Our private client team remains ready to assist and to provide a responsive service, albeit that in line with Government guidance team members are working remotely at least part of the time.
+Although the possibility to meet with clients in person is still limited, the past months have shown that where this is not possible or desired by the client we can nevertheless liaise with existing and new clients effectively and efficiently regarding all aspects of their affairs.
+Meetings over the phone or via video conference, and correspondence by email, have proved to be viable alternatives to traditional face to face meetings.
+Please do not hesitate to get in touch with us, however best suits you.

 - Where we prepare documents for you, wherever possible we are sending these to you by email, but we can make alternative arrangements for any clients who do not have access to printers.

 - Given social distancing requirements, clients are not so easily able to execute Wills, Codicils and Lasting Powers of Attorney with witnesses present.
-In particular, we are unable to take clients through the formalities in a face-to-face meeting and act as witnesses ourselves.
-This can be a particular challenge with Wills and Codicils, where strict formalities apply for the Will or Codicil to be validly made.
+Where necessary, and for so long as government guidance continues to permit it, it may be possible to take clients through the formalities in a face-to-face meeting and act as witnesses ourselves, however we understand that for many clients this will still not be desirable while COVID-19 continues to be a concern.
+This can be a particular challenge with Wills and Codicils, where strict formalities apply for the Will or Codicil to be made validly.

 - However, we can provide practical advice about the options available to you whatever circumstances you are in and can guide you through the process by phone or video conference and send comprehensive instructions by email.